Last Updated on February 15, 2025

 1) San Miguel

-San Miguel is the safest neighborhood that exists in La Paz Bolivia, it is both a commercial and residential wealthy zone, which is also quite crowded at night, even on Sundays.
-Many people from overseas and hundreds of expats from the first world live in this neighborhood, along with Calacoto.
+San Miguel is the safest neighborhood in La Paz, Bolivia.
+It’s both a commercial and residential affluent area, which is also quite busy at night, even on Sundays.
+Many foreigners and hundreds of expats from developed countries reside in this neighborhood, along with Calacoto.

-When you are in this neighborhood, you will feel as if you were in an urban area in the United States.
-The safety is high there, a lot of policemen and safety devices, like hidden cameras and safe doors, are present.
-Also, it’s very uncommon to see gangs, groups of robbers, or drunk people being there.
+When you’re in this neighborhood, you’ll feel as though you’re in an urban area in the United States. *Safety is high there*, with numerous police officers and security measures, such as hidden cameras and secure doors.
+It’s also very uncommon to encounter gangs, groups of robbers, or intoxicated individuals.

-There are many hotels and resorts in San Miguel, also many high-quality Airbnbs.
-They will cost you from 30% to 100% more than if you choose your place to stay in the Central Zone of La Paz or in tourist areas around the Witches Market, where a lot of hotels, and hostels of all types exist.
-But we think your safety is really worth the extra price you’ll pay.
+There are many hotels and resorts in San Miguel, as well as numerous high-quality Airbnbs.
+They will cost you 30% to 100% more than if you choose to stay in the Central Zone of La Paz or in tourist areas around the Witches’ Market, where many hotels and hostels of all types are located. *However, we believe your safety is well worth the extra price you’ll pay*.

 2) Calacoto

-This is the largest, very safe place you will find in La Paz city.
-It’s a more residential but somewhat commercial neighborhood right next to San Miguel, in which a lot of foreigners (a few thousand), most of them from the first world, currently live.
-There are also many highrises, malls, and different kinds of entertainment inside this hood, several hotels and Airbnbs also present there.
+This is the largest, very safe area you’ll find in La Paz.
+It’s a primarily residential, but somewhat commercial, neighborhood right next to San Miguel, where many foreigners (a few thousand), mostly from developed countries, currently reside.
+There are also numerous high-rises, malls, and various types of entertainment within this neighborhood, along with several hotels and Airbnbs.

-Calacoto is a neighborhood for wealthy people, so neighbors there take many precautions to ensure that it’s a safe place to live in.
-There are a lot of policemen, hidden cameras, and constant patrol of the streets and it’s very safe to walk outside late at night.
-It’s also very difficult to find gangs, drunks, or bad people there.
-This is why so many expats have chosen this neighborhood to settle in.
+Calacoto is a neighborhood for affluent individuals, so residents take numerous precautions to ensure it’s a safe place to live.
+There are many police officers, hidden cameras, and constant street patrols, and it’s very safe to walk outside late at night.
+It’s also very difficult to encounter gangs, intoxicated individuals, or suspicious people there. *This is why so many expats have chosen this neighborhood to settle in*.

-If you stay or live in Calacoto, you will feel as safe as if you were in a town in the US, also, you will be surrounded by people with an income over $1,500/month, which is a high income for the Bolivian standards, houses there also cost on average $1 million.
-You will feel as if you were in the first world in this neighborhood.
+If you stay or live in Calacoto, you’ll feel as safe as if you were in a town in the US.
+Additionally, you’ll be surrounded by people with an income over $1,500/month, which is a high income by Bolivian standards.
+Houses there also cost on average $1 million. *You’ll feel as though you were in a developed country in this neighborhood*.

-Look for example at the Airbnbs that you can find in this neighborhood in this Airbnb link:
+For example, look at the Airbnbs that you can find in this neighborhood at this Airbnb link:

-Calacoto is considered the most residential and luxurious neighborhood of the whole city, it’s for wealthy Bolivian people, and for first-world expats.
-There you’ll enjoy a lifestyle that you could find in the first world, having all the proper safety measures that you would expect.
+Calacoto is considered the most residential and luxurious neighborhood in the entire city.
+It’s for affluent Bolivians and expats from developed countries.
+There, you’ll enjoy a lifestyle similar to what you’d find in a developed country, *with all the proper safety measures you’d expect*.

 3) Sopocachi

-This neighborhood is located far away from the other 2 ones mentioned above, it’s very close to the center of the city, near to for example Murillo Square, witches market, El Prado, etcetera.
-But it’s also a residential neighborhood for wealthy people, not as residential as San Miguel and Calacoto, but still, a good neighborhood to live or stay in.
+This neighborhood is located farther away from the other two mentioned above.
+It’s very close to the city center, near, for example, Murillo Square, the Witches’ Market, El Prado, etc. However, it’s also a residential neighborhood for affluent individuals – not as residential as San Miguel and Calacoto, but still a good neighborhood to live or stay in.

-The US embassy, among others like the Brazilian embassy, is located inside this neighborhood.
-It also has many green areas and entertainment places.
-It’s a very safe place to be both during the day and at night.
-It’s only 10 minutes by car away from the historical center of La Paz and has many hotels of several stars, also many Airbnbs.
+The US embassy, among others like the Brazilian embassy, is located within this neighborhood.
+It also has many green areas and entertainment venues.
+It’s a very safe place to be, both during the day and at night.
+It’s only 10 minutes by car from the historic center of La Paz and has numerous hotels of various star ratings, as well as many Airbnbs.

-High-income people of Bolivia live there, mostly people that want to be very close to the downtown of the city.
-It’s very difficult to find robbers and grabbers there, except for the Avaroa square, where you need to be a little bit more cautious at night, some gangs are normally there at this time of the day.
-But beyond that, this neighborhood is generally very safe and we recommend it for you to stay in.
+High-income residents of La Paz live there, mostly individuals who want to be very close to the city’s downtown area.
+It’s difficult to find robbers and pickpockets there, except for Avaroa Square, where you need to be a bit more cautious at night; some gangs are typically present at that time of day.
+However, beyond that, this neighborhood is generally very safe, and we recommend it for your stay.

 4) Miraflores

-This is another, in general very safe, neighborhood that you can find in La Paz, which is also very near to the historical center of the city (10 minutes away).
-Miraflores is very safe during the day, but not as safe as you would expect at night, so be careful during this time.
-Enough hotels and Airbnbs are also present there.
+This is another generally very safe neighborhood in La Paz, also very close to the city’s historic center (10 minutes away).
+Miraflores is very safe during the day, but not as safe as you might expect at night, so exercise caution during that time.
+A sufficient number of hotels and Airbnbs are also present there.

-This is a residential neighborhood where you can find good, educated, and wealthy people living there, it’s not known for being dangerous for natives, also you won’t find many gangs and bad people currently on its streets, but be careful to go up the streets towards the Villa Fatima neighborhood, which has many hidden dangers and threats.
+This is a residential neighborhood where you can find educated and affluent individuals living.
+It’s not known for being dangerous for locals, and you won’t find many gangs or suspicious individuals on its streets. *However, be careful when heading up the streets towards the Villa Fatima neighborhood*, which has numerous hidden dangers and threats.

-If you stay in Villaroel Square and the streets and avenues below, like Bush Avenue, the stadium of La Paz (which is in this neighborhood), and the Triangular Square, you will be just fine during the day, but be still cautious at night.
-Don’t go beyond the Villaroel square right into Villa Fatima, you’ll find many threats in the streets above.
+If you stay in Villarroel Square and the streets and avenues below, like Busch Avenue, the La Paz stadium (which is in this neighborhood), and the Triangular Square, you’ll be fine during the day, *but remain cautious at night*.
+Don’t go beyond Villarroel Square into Villa Fatima; you’ll encounter numerous threats in the streets above.

-There are many hotels and Airbnb hosts inside these neighborhoods, but they are more expensive than in other locations within the city (30% to 100% more costly), but we think that is worth the price for you of being in a safer neighborhood.
+There are many hotels and Airbnb hosts within these neighborhoods, but they are more expensive than in other locations within the city (30% to 100% more costly). *However, we believe the added safety of being in a safer neighborhood justifies the price.*

 All the neighborhoods mentioned above are very safe, even late at night (except for Miraflores).
-You wouldn’t expect any trouble there and you will feel as if you were in the first world.
-But there are also other relatively safe places, not as safe but still safe enough, which we are going to talk about next.
+You shouldn’t expect any trouble there, and you’ll feel as though you’re in a developed country.
+However, there are also *other relatively safe places, not as secure, but still safe enough*, which we’ll discuss next.

 The following neighborhoods and places are located in the South Zone of La Paz: